Westheimer Scholarship

 Please read our Frequently Asked Questions (FAQs) document and Guidance Notes before beginning the online application form.

-Please note that there is no advantage for students who submit their applications first, so please take your time and fill in applications carefully.
-Applications must be made using the online form - however, should you wish to prepare your answers, you can do so using this Word version of the application form.
+Applications must be made using the online form – however, should you wish to prepare your answers, you can do so using this Word version of the application form.

-Background of the Westheimer Scholarship:
+Background of the Westheimer Scholarship

 The Westheimer Scholarship – named after Ilse Westheimer – was established by former refugees who benefited from welcome and support in the UK when fleeing Nazi Germany.
 Ilse Westheimer was a very successful social worker, and trainer of social workers.
 As a result, the Westheimer Scholarship helps young asylum seekers (aged up to 30 years old) pursue higher education in social care, medicine, nursing, or related professions.